NFL Week 4 picks: Broncos rip the Raiders, Giants get first win of the season

 As for Andy Dalton , we're now at the point in the season where Bengals fans are begging a quarterback to come out of retirement to replace their starting quarterback.

-I have to say, giving up on your starting quarterback after only three games is pretty early, even by Andy Dalton standards.
+I have to say, giving up on your starting quarterback after only three games is pretty early to give up on him, even by Andy Dalton standards.
 To be fair, though, it's not a horrible request because Tony Romo can do something Andy Dalton can't do, which is recognize a simple blitz.

 Tony Romo anticipa presión sobre Andy Dalton y por supuesto inmediatamente sucede la captura. ✅ pic.twitter.com/Rny0isKuZ8— Alonzo Solano 🇨🇷 (@DondeAlonzo) September 24, 2017

 Unfortunately for Bengals fans, Tony has always wanted to work at the same company as me, so I can't see him leaving the booth anytime soon.
-Actually, that's not true, in reality people actually hate working with me because all I ever do is talk about the latest episode of "Keeping up with the Kardashians"..
+Actually, that's not true, in reality people actually hate working with me because all I ever do is talk about the latest episode of "Keeping up with the Kardashians".

 Worst pick: Last week, I predicted that the Ravens would roll the Jaguars in London, and then unsurprisingly, the opposite thing happened because I clearly have no idea what I'm doing when it comes to picking games in England.
 My streak of picking London games incorrectly is now at seven.
 This has basically turned into the Joe DiMaggio hitting streak of bad picks.

 Now, since this streak clearly can't be my fault, I've decided to blame the entire thing on Dan Marino.
-You see, my streak of futility started in October 2015 when I picked the Dolphins to beat the Jets in London and then the Dolphins lost.
+You see, my streak of futility started back in October 2015 when I picked the Dolphins to beat the Jets in London and then the Dolphins lost.
 Marino was in England for the game and he jinxed everything, just like he jinxed Ray Finkle's career by not holding the ball laces out in the waning seconds Super Bowl XVII.
 Even Prince Harry knows Marino did Finkle wrong.

-The Dolphins are returning to England this week, which I think means the Marino jinx has come full circle, so I might actually get my Saints-Dolphins pick right.
+The Dolphins are now returning to England this week, which I think means that the Marino jinx has come full circle, so I might actually get my Dolphins-Saints pick right.
 On the other hand, there's a 75 percent chance I'll get it wrong and end up matching DiMaggio's streak of 56, except my streak will be wrong picks and not hits.

 Finally, if you guys have ever wondered which teams I'm actually good at picking, here's a quick look: